OverLordGoldDragon/ssqueezepy/examples/ridge_extraction/README.md

 The method is based on a forward-backward greedy path optimization algorithm that penalises frequency jumps similar to the MATLAB function 'tfridge' (https://de.mathworks.com/help/signal/ref/tfridge.html).

 Further information about the particular algorithm (version of eq.
-III.4 in publication) as well as limitations and comparisson to other ridge extraction schemes can be found in publication [2] (below):
+III.4 ref [1]) as well as limitations and comparisson to other ridge extraction schemes can be found in publication [1] (below).